-- Has received less than 90% of his or her prior approved EHH or medically necessary IN services for at least two consecutive weeks; or - Has been unable to locate a home health provider in his or her LDH Region or has been denied enrollment by all home health providers in his or her LDH Region; or - Is otherwise facing a serious risk of institutionalization due to lack of EHH or IN services.
+- Has received less than 90% of their prior approved EHH or medically necessary IN services for at least two consecutive weeks; or - Has been unable to locate a home health provider in their LDH Region or has been denied enrollment by all home health providers in their LDH Region; or - Is otherwise facing a serious risk of institutionalization due to lack of EHH or IN services.

 In addition, when an enrollee is being terminated from existing EHH services where the class member's LDH region does not have a provider for IN services on the date that the notice of denial has been sent, the class member must be immediately referred to the CRT via an e-mail to crisisresponseteam@la.gov.
-In such 4.2it uations, a reasonable effort includes a reevaluation of whether or not the class member should have been found eligible for EHH services.
+In such situations, a reasonable effort includes a reevaluation of whether or not the class member should have been found eligible for EHH services.
 The CRT operates in addition to, and does not replace, the responsibilities of a class member's existing support coordinator or case manager.

+4.21.
 Behavioral Health Self Referrals